shukrirahmat/responsive-homepage/README.md

 # Responsive Homepage

-A mock homepage that are acceptable at multiple screen size
+A mock homepage that are usable at multiple screen size